der-carnivore/BingAds-docs/BingAds/scripts/reference/ExpandedTextAdBuilder.md

 ### Arguments:
 |Name|Type|Description|
 |-|-|-
-headlinePart1|String|The first part of the headline for the ad.
+headlinePart1|String|First part of the headline for the ad.
 ### Returns:
 |Type|Description|
 |-|-